shizhuoxing/BGI-Full-Length-RNA-Analysis-Pipeline/README.md

 More about the library construction protocol detail and performance can find in this wiki：https://github.com/shizhuoxing/Full-Length-RNA-Analysis-Best-Practice/wiki

 # Dependencies
-* SMRTlink 6.0 or later `you can install it in light way: smrtlink-*.run --rootdir smrtlink --smrttools-only`
+* SMRTlink 6.0 or later `you can install it in light way: smrtlink_*.run --rootdir smrtlink --smrttools-only`
 * ncbi-blast-2.2.26+ or later
 * R-3.4.1 or later with ggplot2| gridExtra | grid